Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 Several benefits are expected from migrating to PSA Crypto:

 G1.
-Take advantage of the PSA Crypto driver interface.
+Use PSA Crypto drivers when available.
 G2.
 Allow isolation of long-term secrets (for example, private keys).
 G3.
 Allow isolation of short-term secrets (for example, TLS sesssion keys).
 G4.
 Have a clean, unified API for Crypto (retire the legacy API).
+G5.
+Code size: compile out our implementation when a driver is available.

 Currently, some parts of (G1) and (G2) are implemented when `MBEDTLS_USE_PSA_CRYPTO` is enabled.
 For (G2) to take effect, the application needs to be changed to use new APIs.

-Generally speaking, the numbering above doesn't mean that each goal requires the preceding ones to be completed - for example it would be possible to start or even complete (G4) before (G3) is even started.
-However, (G2) and (G3) require operations to be done via the PSA Crypto API, which is mostly what (G1) is about.
-Also, we can't retire the legacy API (G4) until we no longer rely on it, which again is mostly (G1).
+Generally speaking, the numbering above doesn't mean that each goal requires the preceding ones to be completed, for example G2-G5 could be done in any order; however they all either depend on G1 or are just much more convenient if G1 is done before (note that this is not a dependency on G1 being complete, it's more like each bit of G2-G5 is helped by some speficic bit in G1).

 So, a solid intermediate goal would be to complete (G1) when `MBEDTLS_USA_PSA_CRYPTO` is enabled - that is, all crypto operations in X.509